mattydevicce/pluto/u2-the-browser/d12-rev-up/__lesson__/javascript-events.md

 # Events

 ## Learning Objectives
+- remember to add event object to each callback function
 - understand the difference between native javascript and jQuery event objects are not the same
 - use event delegation and its benefits

-## Intro
+## Review
-When we were previously learned about event handlers there is a event parameter that is passed into the callback function.
+When we were previously learned about event handlers there was an event parameter that was passed into the callback function.
 Does anyone know what is that event parameter?
-It's an object and we can see that if we log it out.

-> Tell class to goto example
+> Tell class to goto example: http://codepen.io/anon/pen/jPgmmZ

+Everything in JavaScript is an object, so an `event` is also an object.

+Some useful attribute and method for event are
-We learned about event.preventDefault()
+  * event.preventDefault()
+  * event.which
+  * event.currentTarget

+## Event delegation